Piano Fees and FAQs

-Payment can be made by cash, cheque, bank transfer and PayPal (price includes a small additional charge to cover Paypal fees).
+Payment can be made by cash, cheque or bank transfer.
 Parents and adult students have an account and associated login on this website which allows them to see invoices.

 Note: child students can also have a login to view lesson notes and schedules, but they do not have access to any financial information.

 For the first two lessons, fees will be due immediately after each lesson.
 From the third lesson onwards, the Student (or the Student’s parent or guardian) will pay the fees in advance for each Series (cash, cheque, bank transfer), unless it has been agreed to pay lesson fees on a ‘pay as you go’ basis.

 How often are lessons?